Escape the crowd in Tokyo for a day and see the sights that this port city has to offer whether its a folk museum or historical temple.

 What you see today are the reconstructions of the period’s architecture as the temple was destroyed in the war.
 Modern building materials like steel and concrete are used in the main hall (Dai-Hondo) when restoration took place in 1958.
 Other new monumental structures in the temple include the main Dai-Sanmom Gate and the octagonal five-story pagoda.
 The temple’s vicinity has plenty of restaurants and souvenir stores for shopping.

-Getting there: Ride the Keikyu Daishi Line to Kawasaki Daishi Station and the temple is an 8-minute walk away.
+Ride the Keikyu Daishi Line to Kawasaki Daishi Station and the temple is an 8-minute walk away.